 Welcome to the Capital Area Community Action Agency!
 Since 1965, this agency has worked hard to provide a safety net for our community’s poor.
 One of 1,000 community action agencies in the country, we are the boots on the ground to help people in crisis when they have trouble making ends meet while assisting those in poverty who want to become independent of government assistance.

-Our community is only as strong as the weakest amongst us.
+Our community is only as strong as the weakest among us.
 Nearly a quarter of all residents in our eight-county service area live in poverty.
 This greatly exceeds the state and national poverty rates.
 We must and can do better.

-Please call if you’d like to know more about the Agency and how you can get involved with helping low income individuals become independent.
+Please call if you’d like to know more about the Agency and how you can get involved with helping low-income individuals become independent.